 - 3 tablespoons cornstarch

-- 30 fully cooked Turkey meatballs see link for the recipe, or use frozen
+- 30 fully cooked meatballs Your favorite recipe or frozen

 - 1 large green pepper, seeded and membranes removed cut into 1-inch pieces

 - garnishes: thinly sliced green onions, sesame seeds

 - Drain pineapple and set aside, reserving the juice.
 Whisk together 1/3 cup water and 3 tablespoons cornstarch in a small bowl and set aside.

 - Add water to the pineapple juice if needed to measure 1 cup, then pour into a large saute pan or skillet over medium heat.
 Add rice vinegar, soy sauce and brown sugar to the pineapple juice and stir until smooth.

 - Bring to a simmer, then add the cornstarch mixture to the skillet.

 - Cook over medium heat until thick, stirring constantly.
 Add the pineapple, meatballs and green pepper.